hisarciklilar/fun_fact_stats/README.md

 - Inspired by the Code Institute's love-running walk through example, these images are included as background images.
 Because each of these images also represent a meaning, an alt text for each was added through using hidden images in the div they are located.

+#### Fun facts page

+- This page aims to show learners of statistics some interesting facts about statistics by revealing where (or under which circumstances) the most commonly used statistical concepts originate from.

+- At the moment, there is a single story under this page.
+The intention is  to develop it further, adding more interesting facts over time.

+- The next story will be on the t-distribution and how statisticians of the Guinness beer factory came with the idea.

+#### Fun stats page

+- There is a placeholder for this page on the website but the currently the only content is an under-construction-type image.

+- To encourage users to come back to the page, brief information is provided with text "stats game under construction" rather than a general message (which may become very discouraging).

+- It will be an interactive page which aids students in their learning by starting from the basic calculations and moving on to more complicated ones as students progress.

+- It will achive the above objective by creation of a simple interactive statistics game.

 #### Motivational poster page